WarwickTechCrew/tc-website-wiki/wiki/04-spaces/01-wac/index.md

 code which changes every week.
 This code is given on a need-to-know-basis by the exec, such as when you are on a show.

 :::info
-Looking for information about WAC storage locations, such as the DC cupboard or COSHH cupboard?
+Looking for information about WAC storage locations, such as the dock, DC cupboard or COSHH cupboard?
 Check out the [Storage Locations](/wiki/tech-crew/storage) page.
 :::